Sunday, December 31, 2023

 In retrospect, I should have been suspicious when his mother immediately liked me so much.
 Every time someone's parents were that grateful to meet me, their offspring proved defective.

 Anyway, back to pizzelles.
 It took me a long time to work up the nerve to make these.
 After all, this is someone's Italian grandmother's recipe.
 You don't mess with Italians, even ones with faulty progeny.
-I didn't want to bodge the recipe and then be cursed from beyond the grave.
+I didn't want to botch the recipe and then be cursed from beyond the grave.
 Even after I had a wafer iron in my hand, I was too nervous to give the recipe a go.

 The pizzelles lurked in the back of my mind like an unfinished project.
 I even started looking at pizzelle irons on Ebay, telling myself that I would never buy one.
 Here's how well that went:

-You might think we simply dug out a pizzelle iron from inside the paper, but instead we found a plastic-wrapped mummy.
+You might think we simply dug out a pizzelle iron from the nest of paper, but instead we found a plastic-wrapped mummy.
 Also, the seller had lashed the merchandise to a long piece of styrofoam in case all the other padding wasn't enough.
 After we unwrapped it, we found... a thoroughly immobilized pizzelle iron.

 After further unwrapping, our treasure was finally free!
 Again, I have to commend the person who packed this.
 I've always believed you should pack things as if you were going to throw the box down a flight of stairs.
 After all, if you want a 20-pound package sent across the continent in four days for the price of a mediocre pizza, do you really think they can afford to lovingly caress your precious cargo throughout its journey?